History of the Red River Gorge Climbers' Coalition

 JUL 2021

-The RRGCC expanded and improved the Motherlode parking lot and added the second vault toilet to its property to help mitigage climber impact to the environment.
+The RRGCC expanded and improved the Motherlode parking lot and added the second vault toilet to its property to help mitigate climber impact to the environment.

 Image already added